OVERVIEW

 SNAPSHOT – WHAT’S INCLUDED:

-• Wilderness Carriage, Westcoast Wilderness Railway including a welcoming glass or sparkling wine, light lunch and hot beverages, and access to the open balcony.
+• Wilderness Carriage, Westcoast Wilderness Railway including a welcoming glass of sparkling wine, canapes and light menu, and access to the open balcony.

 • Visit Devils @ Cradle conservation sanctuary for the Tasmanian Devil